What Is Reporting? A Definition, Common Tools, and More

 A project management report can take many forms, each used to communicate important updates about a specific project.
 These are usually sent out to team leads, departments heads, and other stakeholders.
 Project managers might collect multiple updates into one large report or send out smaller, bite-sized reports focusing on a specific aspect of their project.
 Here are the six most common project management reports.

-- Variance reports: Before a project starts, there’ll usually be a some sort of plan.
+• Variance reports: Before a project starts, there’ll usually be a some sort of plan.
 A variance report compares a project’s progress to that plan.
-If a project starts straying off-course, it’s usually communicated in a variance report.
+If a project starts straying off-course, it’s usually communicated in variance reports.

-A lot of time and effort goes into building a report, and there are usually more than a few tools involved.
+A lot of time and effort goes into building reports, and there are usually more than a few tools involved.
 Here are just a few of the tools that might be involved in your reporting workflow.

 Work management tools

-A work management tool is a tool that helps teams track, complete, and collaborate on their work asynchronously.
+A work management tool helps teams track, complete, and collaborate on their work asynchronously.
 Some, like Trello, work a bit like a big whiteboard covered in Post-It notes.
 Others, like Wrike or Jira, use more advanced project management methodologies to break down work.

 Many of these tools have features that make reporting much simpler, like time tracking and built-in project health reports.